Wind power plants require careful planning

 Locations of U.S. wind power projects

-Utility-scale wind power projects were located in 39 states in 2015.
-The five states with the most electricity generation from wind in 2015 were Texas, Iowa, Oklahoma, California, and Kansas.
-These states combined produced about 50% of total U.S. wind electricity generation in 2015.
+In 2016, 40 states had utility-scale wind power projects.
+The five states with the most electricity generation from wind in 2016 were Texas, Iowa, Oklahoma, Kansas, and California.
+These states combined produced about 55% of total U.S. wind electricity generation in 2016.

 International wind power

-Many countries generate electricity with wind energy.
+About 90 countries generate electricity with wind energy.
 Most wind power projects are located in Europe and in the United States where government programs have supported wind power development.
-China and India have increased wind electricity generation in recent years, and were among the top five producers of electricity generation from wind in 2013.
-The United States led the world in wind power generation in 2013, followed by China, Germany, Spain, and India.
+China and India have increased wind electricity generation in recent years and were among the top five producers of electricity generation from wind in 2014.
+The United States led the world in wind power generation in 2014, followed by China, Germany, Spain, and India.

 Offshore wind power

-The waters off the coasts of the United States have significant potential for electricity generation from wind energy, and several offshore wind projects in New England are in the planning stages.
-Europe has a number of operating off-shore wind energy projects.
+The waters off the coasts of the United States have significant potential for electricity generation from wind energy.
+The first U.S. offshore wind power project began operation off the coast of Rhode Island in 2016.
+Several other wind projects off the U.S. East Coast are in the planning stages.
+Europe has a number of operating offshore wind energy projects.